 In our honest opinion, the easiest way to travel to Noravank is via an organized tour.
 The public transportation options in Armenia leave something to be desired at the moment and a tour will offer comfort and will allow you to forget about the minute details you may forget.

-If you’re not down to rent a car and travel there independently, this is definitely the best option and the tours we list all include other sights you will see on your trip, too.
+If you’re not down to rent a car and travel there independently, this is definitely the best option and the tours from Yerevan that we list all include other sights you will see on your trip, too.

 Some of the most popular sights that you’ll see on any of the tours listed below are Tatev Monastery, Areni cave (the oldest winery in the world), Khor Virap, and more.

 Khor Virap, Areni, and Noravank Monastery Day Trip from Yerevan